 Accelerated underwriting policies

 Companies that offer these products use the data you provide, as well as third-party data and algorithms, to decide if they should offer you coverage or not.
-They offer the convenience of not having to complete an exam, while still providing rates similar to products requiring full underwriting.
-However, they usually also have coverage limits (often $1 million) that can make this choice less appealing if you need more protection.
+They offer the convenience of not having to complete an exam while still providing rates similar to products requiring full underwriting.
+However, they usually also have coverage limits that can make this choice less appealing if you need more protection.

 Simplified issue life insurance

 For this type of product, there are typically fewer questions to answer and fewer resources used to collect your data.
-Because the company has less information to go on, you’ll likely end up paying more for your insurance, though.
+But because the company has less information to go on, you’ll likely end up paying more for your insurance.
 These products also have coverage limits that you’ll need to be aware of prior to applying.